amitbend/amitbend.com/_drafts/2020-04-28-6 Free Options To Host Your Node.js App In 2020.md

 **Highlights:**

-* Glitch is a friendly community where everyone can discover and create the best stuff on the web — means you can also host the app there!
+* Glitch is a friendly community where everyone can discover and create the best stuff on the web — which means you can also host the app there!
 * No limits specified, run on a container
 * Unlimited Network
 * Custom domain support